jafingerhut/core.rrb-vector/doc/thread-safety.md

 synchronization actions above, and the thread is still gauranteed to see the correct immutable object contents.

+The core.async library puts all local values, e.g. let/loop values bound to symbols, into `AtomicReferenceArray` elements when parking a thread, and reads them from there when restoring them.
+That is one form of correctly synchronizing the value between threads.
+Thus arbitrary mutable objects can be modified within a `go` block, and it will be properly synchronized if the `go` block ever changes from executing on one thread, to executing on a different thread.

 ### Notes on causality